|

 The simple expedient of keeping a very tight

-reign on available defenses (particularly
+reign on defenses (particularly

-resistant defenses) results in immediate
+results in an immediate

-increases in lethality independently of
+increase in lethality, independently of

 any other factor.
 In many ways this option